-A Working Group, which consisted of CDPHP leadership and staff, was formed to develop the CDPHP strategic plan draft via several strategic planning workshops to define key plan elements such as vision, priorities, guiding principles, strategic goals, objectives, initiatives, and performance measures.
-For strategic plan development there are key questions for consideration:
+A Working Group, which consisted of CDPHP Leadership and Staff, was formed to develop the CDPHP strategic plan draft via several strategic planning workshops to define key plan elements such as vision, priorities, guiding principles, strategic goals, objectives, initiatives, and performance measures.
+For strategic plan development there were four key questions for consideration:

-Where are we now? (current state)

-Where do we want to be? (desired future state)

-How will we get there? (implementing the plan)

-How will we monitor progress? (evaluating plan progress)
+- (1) Where are we now? (current state) - (2) Where do we want to be? (desired future state) - (3) How will we get there? (implementing the plan) - (4) How will we monitor progress? (evaluating plan progress)

 Two virtual meetings were held to align on the plan purpose, guiding principles, and plan vision.
 Discussions took place regarding the current state (per the Needs Assessment results and review of current chronic disease data) as well as desires for CDPHP's impact on chronic disease in the future.
 Following, two full-day workshops were held to fully flesh out plan elements.
-Implementation plans were crafted post-workshop and are captured in Part Four of this document.
+Implementation plans were crafted post-workshop and are reflected in Part Four of this document.

-The plan draft was shared with key partners, both internal and external to the organization prior to approval and implementation for further input.
+The plan draft was shared with key partners, both internal and external to the organization for further input prior to approval and implementation.